Skip to content

 The AED 200m own-revenue figure is the standalone test.
 A UAE business with no large foreign parent still has to prepare the two files once its own revenue in the period reaches this line.
 This is the threshold that catches successful domestic groups and larger single companies that never thought of themselves as “transfer pricing” businesses.

-Cross either line and both files are required together — the Master File describing the group and the Local File describing the UAE entity.
+Cross either line and both files are required together.
+The local file and master file are not alternatives you choose between — the Master File describes the group and the Local File describes the UAE entity, and the same threshold switches on both.
 The relationship between the two, and exactly what each contains, is worth understanding in its own right, which we cover in our Master File and Local File guide.

 What each document actually contains